fedhere/GPSNtempl/README.md

 This repository contains the codes, data, plots, tables and results of the paper "Multi-filter UV to NIR Data-driven Light Curve Templates for Stripped Envelope Supernovae" that is submitted to ApJS and the preprint can be found at https://arxiv.org/abs/2405.01672

-The final Ibc and GP templates can be found in the folder "share_tmpls".
+The final Ibc and GP templates can be found in this address folder "maketemplates/share_tmpls".